Reserve Bank of India: Bharatiya Reserve Bank Note Mudran

-BRBNM was established by RBI on 3 February 1995 for the purpose to enable RBI to bridge the gap between maintain, demand and supply of Indian rupee notes in the country.
+BRBNM was established by RBI on 3 February 1995 to enable RBI to bridge the gap between maintain, demand and supply of Indian rupee notes in the country.

 Deposit Insurance and Credit Guarantee Corporation

 Deposit Insurance and Credit Guarantee Corporation was established by RBI for the purpose of providing insurance of deposits and guaranteeing of credit facilities to all Indian banks.

-National Payments Corporation of India

-National Payments Corporation of India was established by RBI in Dec 2008 for the purpose of management of the payment and settlement systems in India.

-Reserve Bank Information Technology
+Reserve Bank of India Information Technology

-It has been set up by RBI to serve its Information Technology and cybersecurity needs and to improve the cyber resilience of the Indian banking industry.
+It has been set up by RBI to serve its information technology and cybersecurity needs and to improve the cyber resilience of the Indian banking industry.

+On Nov 7, 2023 RBI published Master Direction on Information Technology Governance, Risk, Controls and Assurance Practices with an objective to tighten the governance framework for technology within banking segment.
+The Master Direction has been in effect since April 1, 2024.

 Indian Financial Technology and Allied Services

-It was established by RBI,in February 2015, mandated to design, deploy and support IT-related services to all Banks and Financial Institutions in the country and also to the Reserve Bank of India.
+Indian Financial Technology and Allied Services was established by RBI in February-2015, mandated to design, deploy and support IT-related services to all Banks and Financial Institutions in the country and also to the Reserve Bank of India.
 It manages and operates the Financial messaging platform (SFMS) that comprises Real-Time Gross Settlement and National Electronic Funds Transfer.
 INFINET is also managed by IFTAS.
-The IFTAS has taken over the Indian FInancial NETwork (INFINET), Structured Financial Messaging System (SFMS) and the Indian Banking Community Cloud (IBCC) from the IDRBT, effective 1 April 2016.
+IFTAS has taken over the Indian FInancial NETwork (INFINET), Structured Financial Messaging System (SFMS) and the Indian Banking Community Cloud (IBCC) from the IDRBT, effective 01-April-2016.